magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 ## 10. JavaScript (JS) application

 10.1.
-The Magento 2 {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI Component{% endglossarytooltip %} framework MUST be used to build front-end applications.
+The Magento 2 {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI Component{% endglossarytooltip %} framework MUST be used to build frontend applications.

 10.2.
 Only private content SHOULD be rendered in browser.